 Years from now, everyone will remember where they were the day they first caught wind of what has been dubbed the "Beard War."
-Prince Harry of Wales has grown a beard, and his grandmother, Queen Elizabeth II, insists that he shave it off.
+Prince Harry of Wales has grew a beard, and his grandmother, Queen Elizabeth II, insisted that he shave it off.

 Facial hair is a secondary sex characteristic that may have been present in our evolutionary lineage for millions of years.
 Given that facial hair isn't necessary for survival, Charles Darwin, himself a beard enthusiast, surmised that this trait functioned in sexual selection, making our heavily bearded ancestors appear more attractive to mates and intimidating to rivals.

 Throughout the ancient world, beards were common, a sign of masculinity, virility, age and wisdom.
 Beards weren't simply grown; they were cultured.
 Ancient Assyrian men, for example, were known to curl their beards and sprinkle gold dust in them, according to "Encyclopedia of Hair: A Cultural History" by Victoria Sherrow.
 Ancient Persian kings laced their beards with gold thread.

 For a man to have his beard shaved off would be a punishment or form of humiliation.

 A painting by Charles Le Brun, 17th century, depicting Alexander the Great.

 During the 4th century B.C., the clean-shaven look started to catch on with the rise of Alexander the Great.
 In 345 B.C., he decreed that his soldiers would shave their beards, so that their enemies couldn't grab hold of them for an advantage in battle.
 As Alexander's influence and empire grew, so did the practice beyond the Macedonians.